-Yes: Memento vivere maiorem quam memento mori.
+Yes: Memento mori, memento vivere.
 A thought of life will always be greater than the thought of death.
 Or dum spiro spero, maybe.
 These are the words to live by.

 And with that we collapse to the bed, wet with sweat, the heat is on, steam whistling from steel radiators by the headboard built sometime around the turn of last century, to lay in breathless repose, stare at the ceiling, and sleep, finally, until morning.

-We see the wealthy and beautiful people of the street down below.
-Wearing sunglasses with expensive purses and their shoulders exposed.
-Pushing strollers, driving convertible cars, sitting with $22 cocktails on patios to hide the secrets in their hearts.
+We see the beautiful people of the street down below.
+Wearing sunglasses, expensive purses, new shoes.
+Pushing strollers, driving convertibles, sitting with expensive cocktails on patios to hide the secrets in their hearts.
 They work in finance and insurance and marketing.
-I see them.
-And then I see the unsheltered population on the other side kicking dust and asking for change.
-Or a cigarette if no change to spare.
-They are divided by more than just sidewalks and tar.
-The difference between those who are outside to enjoy the weather and the luxuries of modern society and those who are outside simply because they have no place else to go…
+We see them.
+And then we see the unsheltered population on the other side kicking dust and asking for change.
+Or a cigarette if we don’t have any change.
+We are divided by more than just sidewalks and tar.
+The difference between those who are outside to enjoy the weather and those who are outside because they have nowhere else to go…

 The secret in the hearts of wealthy people – those good people who might support social programs at the polls and voting booths but only support themselves in their daily lives – the secret in their hearts is this: Unsheltered people in their neighborhood are not their neighbors, no, never! what a blight…

-But also: Should everyone without a home die quietly in the night, the streets suddenly free of panhandlers, dope addicts, the mentally ill, and every other manner of down-and-out human beings who do not fit the mode of model society in the morning, these good and beautiful people would not only refrain from asking where their unsheltered neighbors had gone, they would breathe a deep sigh of relief, secretly grateful that they will never again have to see those people with their shopping carts and their bottles and their tents; secretly grateful that they will never again have to pat their pockets and shrug guiltily when they are asked for a dollar, change, or something to get a bite to eat.
+But also: Should everyone without a home die quietly in the night, the streets suddenly free of panhandlers, dope addicts, the mentally ill, and all down-and-out human beings who do not fit the mode of model society in the morning, these good and beautiful people would not only refrain from asking where their unsheltered neighbors had gone, they would breathe a deep sigh of relief, secretly grateful that they will never again have to see those people with their shopping carts and their bottles and their tents, secretly grateful that they will never again have to pat their pockets and shrug guiltily when they are asked for a dollar, change, or anything to get a bite to eat.

 Humans of the future will look back at our primitive time and laugh.
 They will look back at our violence, our pollution, our noise, our wage slaves and their love of work.
 They will laugh at us forced to live these primitive lives.
 Or they will pity us, perhaps, if they are generous.
 It is our mission then not to be cynical or complain, but to record a message of hope and hopefulness, a scribe of optimism or what the old folks called idealism before it died long ago, so when people look back at us from the future they will know at least – we did not go down without a fight.